AoElite/minecraft-client-optimizations/README.md

 LazyDFU is an optimization mod that makes the initialization of DataFixerUpper "lazy" - that is, it will not immediately create the rules required to migrate data from older versions of Minecraft to newer versions until it actually needs to do so.
 It does not modify DFU and should be safe, but do exercise more than the usual caution.

 # How to install
-Firstly, you need to download Fabric.
-The guide and download link can be acquired here: https://fabricmc.net/use/.
-Once you have installed that, you just need to download the mods you want and drop them into the mod folder Fabric creates.
-A lot of mods require the Fabric API mod which can be downloaded here: https://www.curseforge.com/minecraft/mc-mods/fabric-api/files.
+To start, download the Fabric modloader here: https://fabricmc.net/use/.
+After installing and launching Fabric for the first time, a mods folder will be generated in your Minecraft installation directory (e.g. Windows: %appdata%/Roaming/.minecraft).
+From here, find and download the mods you desire and place them into the mods folder.
+Most mods require the Fabric API mod which can be found here: https://www.curseforge.com/minecraft/mc-mods/fabric-api/files.

-Download links for the mod jars:
+Quick downloads links:
 * Sodium: https://github.com/CaffeineMC/sodium-fabric/releases
 * Starlight: https://github.com/Spottedleaf/Starlight/releases
 * Lithium: https://github.com/CaffeineMC/lithium-fabric/releases